MEMEFANS/memefans/docs/whitepaper/product-features.md

 ## Content Management Flow

-1. Content creation
-2. Content storage
-3. Content delivery
+The content management flow involves the following steps:
+1. Content creation: Users create content using the platform's tools and features.
+2. Content storage: The created content is stored on the platform's servers.
+3. Content delivery: The stored content is delivered to the users through the platform's interface.

 ## User Interaction Flow